-Hansen, Allen & Luce, Inc. (HAL) was retained by Skyline Mountain Resort Special Service District to prepare the Drinking Water Source Protection (DWSP) Plan 2016 Update for the Thads Peak Well.
-Source protection areas for the well have been delineated as defined in R309-600-9 (DDW, 2003).
+Hansen, Allen & Luce, Inc. (HAL) was retained by Skyline Mountain Special Service District (District) to prepare the Drinking Water Source Protection (DWSP) Plan for their Golf Course Well.
+This report has been prepared in accordance with R309-600-9, Utah Administrative Code.
+This introduction addresses the water system information, source information, and designated person information.